oeyoews/nvim/README.md

 <!-- 🥙 -->
 ## ✨ Feature

 * `Ctrl L` in insert mode, press it, you can input uppercase letters, press it again to toggle lowercase letters

 ## ✅ TODO

-* [ ] add hightlight symbols under cursor functions(terminal gnome support)
+* [ ] add highlight symbols under cursor functions(terminal gnome support)
 * [ ] use packer.nvim to replace vim-plug
 * [ ] tidy vanilla.txt, maybe can write vanilla.markdown, last to txt
 * [ ] config tab space show in different filetype